 While he doesn't need to be bathed unless he's truly dirty, you should regularly tend to the Shetland Sheepdog's nails, as with any other breed.

 Numero uno when it comes to training a Shetland Sheepdog is to get that bark under control before you start getting calls from the neighbors.

 Not only is a Sheltie's bark high-pitched, but he once he gets going, it takes a while for him to finally let up.

 This can be great when he's trying to protect you from a perceived threat.
 Not so great is when you're trying to have a conversation with no threats present, and he just won't stop barking.

-Teach him the difference between good barking and bad barking, and it can be a valuable tool that he only takes out when he really needs it.
+Teach him the difference between good barking and bad barking.
+And barking can be a valuable tool that he uses out when he really needs it.